RolfHut/MrWolowitzLamp/README.md

 What you will need (hardware)
 -----------------------------
 * a spark core
-* a LCD screen, I recommend the one that comes with the official Arduino Starter Kit, since spark supports the lcd library arduino
+* a LCD screen, I recommend the one that comes with the official Arduino Starter Kit, since spark supports the lcd library that comes with the arduino.
 * a way to switch mains using a 3V signal.
-I used a Velleman K2634 board, but since I started on this project, I learned that has produced a shield that does exactly that.
+I used a Velleman K2634 board, but since I started on this project, I learned that Spark has produced a shield that does exactly that.
 * if you want to show the result on your site, you also need a webcam and a way to upload images to your site.
 I recommend YawCam.